himoose/user-docs/docs/features/llm-beacon.md

 - **Who your competitors are** (other brands cited in the same responses)
 - **Weekly automated checks** so you can track changes over time

-This matters because AI-powered search is rapidly replacing traditional Google searches.
-If AI engines don't mention or cite your brand, you're invisible to a growing segment of searchers.

 ---

 ## When to use this

-- **Monitoring brand awareness in AI search**: See if AI engines know about your company
+- **Monitoring brand awareness in AI search**: See if AI engines know about your brand
 - **Tracking competitive positioning**: Discover which competitors AI systems cite alongside you
 - **Identifying visibility gaps**: Find queries where you should be mentioned but aren't
 - **Measuring content impact**: See if your content strategy improves AI visibility over time